webpro-nl/knip/README.md

 ## Production Mode

 The default mode for Knip is holistic and targets all project code, including configuration files and tests.
 Test files usually import production files.
-This prevents the production files or its exports from being reported as unused, while sometimes both of them can be removed.
+This prevents the production files or their exports from being reported as unused, while sometimes both of them can be removed.
 This is why Knip has a "production mode".

 To tell Knip what is production code, add an exclamation mark behind each `pattern!` that is meant for production and use the `--production` flag.
 Here's an example: